 The best kids-friendly activities on the island.

-The small Spanish island has great beaches and a wonderful climate all year round making it a great holiday destination for families with young children.
+The small Spanish island has great beaches and a wonderful climate all year round making it a great destination for families with young children and single parents.
 But what other things can you do with kids in Ibiza?
 Read to find out how to best discover the island with children in tow:

 Exploring the island

 If you like to explore your holiday destination and don’t want the kids to complain about their aching feet, then boat hire Ibiza is one of the best ways to see all that the island has to offer.
 From deserted coves to the island’s main resorts, you can customise your holiday experience according to the age and interests of your kids.

 Aside from leisurely cruises along the coastline, Ibiza can be explored in other ways.
 To really see the most of the island’s rough northern terrain, you could opt for a jeep safari.
 The English-speaking guides’ in-depth knowledge of the island’s fauna and flora and the tales of its exciting and turbulent history make an unforgettable experience for both adults and children aged 6 or over.
 With lunch included and frequent stops, the safari concludes with a swim off one of the island’s secluded northern beaches.

 Another way of discovering the pretty island is on horseback.
 Treks vary both in length and scenery and are suitable for kids from the age of 12.
 You can choose between booking the mountainous region (half-day) and/or the coast (full day) or shorter/longer tours depending on experience.
 An English-speaking guide is provided.

 Making a splash